manuelp/assert-json/README.md

 # assert-json

 This is a small library useful to make assertions on the content of a JSON string.
-It's usable from Clojure and Java, and it may be useful for example as an aid to implement [semantic versioning](http://semver.org/) for web APIs.
+It's usable from Clojure and Java, and it may be useful for example as an aid to implement checking and enforcement of [semantic versioning](http://semver.org/) for web APIs that speak JSON.

 It uses [Cheshire](https://github.com/dakrone/cheshire) under the hood to parse a JSON string and match the resulting data structure against a map that contains expected values.